 - Gelcoat, the first layer of the composite, protects it from UV radiation and can be dyed any color.

-- Composite fiberglass balusters are much lighter than their metal counterparts, which reduces the load on the structure.
+- Fiberglass composite balusters are much lighter than their metal counterparts, which reduces the load on the structure.

 Summary:

-Composites are materials with huge potential, revolutionizing construction and craftsmanship.
-Their lightness, strength, versatility and aesthetics make them the perfect choice for modern projects that require a combination of functionality and creativity.
-Although the initial cost of composites may be higher, their long-term benefits and savings in operation often justify the investment.
+Composites are materials with enormous potential, revolutionizing construction and craftsmanship.
+Their lightness, strength, versatility, and aesthetic appeal make them an ideal choice for modern projects that require a blend of functionality and creativity.
+While the initial cost of composites may be higher, their long-term benefits and operational savings often justify the investment.
 Composites are the materials of the future, opening the door to innovative solutions and inspiring works of art.

 Aluminum: A lightweight and durable metal with versatile applications